guidocella/mpv-lrc/README.md

 ## Overlay

-If you use X11 with Nvidia proprietary drivers or Wayland, you can display lyrics in a transparent overlay with `--background=0/0 --alpha --ontop`.
+If you use X11 with Nvidia proprietary drivers or Wayland, you can display lyrics in a transparent overlay with `--background=0/0 --alpha --ontop --input-cursor-passthrough`.

 ## Note on using LRC files from Minilyrics in mpv